Migrating Active Directory Domain Controller from Windows Server 2003 SP2 to Windows Server 2008 R2

 7. Now disjoin Windows Server 2003 SP2 from the domain to a workgroup.
 Fresh Install Windows Server 2008 R2 and join the domain.
 Then Upgrade the server to a domain controller and transfer required FSMO roles back to the system.

-Finally, we successfully Migrated Active Directory Domain Controller from Windows Server 2003 SP2 to Windows Server 2008 R2, which is an easy process.
+Summary: Finally, we successfully Migrated Active Directory Domain Controller from Windows Server 2003 SP2 to Windows Server 2008 R2, which is an easy process.
 I hope this article will help you in the near future when you are migrating from Windows Server 2003 to 2008 R2 Domain Controller.